LedgerHQ/device-sdk-ts/packages/signer/signer-eth/README.md

-# Ledger Ethereum Keyring Implementation
+# Ledger Ethereum Signer Implementation

 ## Introduction

-This module provides the implementation of the Ledger Ethereum keyring of the Device Management Kit.
+This module provides the implementation of the Ledger Ethereum signer of the Device Management Kit.
 It enables interaction with the Ethereum application on a Ledger device including:

 - Retrieving the Ethereum address using a given derivation path;
 - Signing an Ethereum transaction ([Clear Signing](https://www.ledger.com/academy/topics/ledgersolutions/what-is-clear-signing));